ulixee/platform/cli/docs/Overview/Deployment.md

 Options below show a short and long form.

 - `-u, --upload` `Boolean`.
-Upload this package to a Ulixee Server after packaging. (default: false)
+Upload this package to a Ulixee Miner after packaging. (default: false)
 - `-h, --upload-host <host>`.
-Upload this package to the given host server.
+Upload this package to the given Miner host.
 Will try to auto-connect if none specified.
 - `-o, --out-dir <path>` A directory path where you want packaged .dbx files to be saved
 - `-c, --clear-version-history` Clear out any version history for this script entrypoint (default: false)
 - `-s, --compiled-source-path <path>` Path to the compiled entrypoint (eg, if you have a custom typescript config, or another transpiled language).